09/05/2001 English German

 Figure [1]: My Japanese exercises in Hiragana.

-The writing system is divided into three sections: Kanji, the Chinese (!) characters that represent things or concepts.
+The writing system is divided into three parts: Kanji, the Chinese (!) characters that represent things or concepts.
 Then there are Katakana characters, which the Japanese use to phonetically spell out foreign words.
 Naturally, there is no Kanji character for "computer" because it didn't exist a few thousand years ago when Kanji was developed.
 So, the Japanese say something that sounds similar ("Co-n-pyu-ta") and piece together a few Katakana characters for it.
 The third script is Hiragana, a type of phonetic script used to attach grammatical endings to words or to phonetically spell out words.
 For example, there is a Hiragana character for "Ka" or "Gu."
 Some Japanese children's books are written entirely in Hiragana.
 Train stations in Japan are, by the way, labeled in both Kanji and (below) in Hiragana.

 The three scripts are mixed together colorfully.
 For example, the sentence "Please take me to the American embassy" is written using all three: For "embassy," there are three Kanji characters that are placed together to mean "embassy."
 "American" is, of course, not a Japanese word, so it is phonetically spelled out in Katakana ("A-me-ri-ka").
 The rest is grammar ("ma-de" for "to" and "onegai shimasu" for "please") and consists of Kanji and Hiragana.